ArtOfCode-/SCOT/README.md

 $ sudo mysql
 ```

+Enter your password (the one you normally use with `sudo`, not a MySQL related password).

 On Linux, use:

 ```bash
 $ mysql -u root -p
 ```

-Enter your password (the one you normally use with `sudo`, not a MySQL related password).
-You'll be in the MySQL console.
+You'll now be in the MySQL console.

 Change to the system database for MySQL.